 I mentioned earlier that infections could trigger hives.
 We know that some parasites can be responsible for hives (including giardia and pinworms, which are common in day care settings).
 We also know that bacterial infections, most notably Strep, can be the culprit.
 Viruses of many types can trigger hives as well.

 Over 70 percent of the time, no specific cause is found when children have hives.
 They were hypersensitive to something, but no one discovers what, and the hives go away.
-Doctors think that most of these unidentified cases may be from viruses, which would make them the most common cause of hives.
+Many doctors think that most of these unidentified cases may be from viruses, which would make them the most common cause of hives.
 This is particularly likely when there is a cluster of cases (although molds, animals, foods, parasites, etc. could also be responsible for clusters).

 About 20 percent of people will experience hives at some point in their lives.
 Those who have known allergies or a family history of allergies are more likely to get hives.
 All other things being equal, girls are more likely to get them than boys.